ZilanHasnath/foodpath-ASP.NET/README.md

 # FoodPath

-A web application built with ASP.NET Core (.NET 10) and deployed using Docker on Render.
+A web page built with ASP.NET Core (.NET 10) and deployed using Docker on Render.

 ## Live Demo
 https://foodpath-wh9l.onrender.com/